Embrithopoda: Description

+Origins and distribution

 As tethytheres, the Embrithopoda have been believed to be part of the clade Afrotheria.
-However, a study of the basal arsinoitheriid, Palaeoamasia, suggests that embrithopods are not tethytheres or even paenungulates, and that they need to be better sampled in an analysis of eutherian relationships to clarify if they are even afrotherians.
+However, a study of the basal arsinoitheriid, Palaeoamasia, suggests that embrithopods are not tethytheres or even paenungulates, and that they need to be better sampled in an analysis of eutherian relationships to clarify if they are afrotherians.
 It is also not clear if embrithopods originated in Africa or Eurasia.
 However, recent findings demonstrate an African origin for embrithopods and furthermore a relationship with other paenungulates, albeit having diverged earlier than previously thought.

 Fossils of embrithopods, such as Arsinoitherium, have been found in Egypt, Ethiopia, Kenya, Morocco, Mongolia, Turkey, Romania, Namibia, Tunisia and Croatia.
 Until the 1970s, only Arsinoitherium itself was known, appearing isolated in the fossil record.